-(a) FPDW (b) Par (b) PartHOG
+(a) FPDW (b) PartHOG

 Data set RC PR Data set RC PR

 Hallway 0.76 0.97 Hallway 0.58 0.50

 Follow 0.53 0.98 Follow 0.62 0.86

 Chair+Couch 0.21 0.81 Chair+Couch 0.58 0.75

 Sitting 1-4 0.13 0.37 Sitting 1-4 0.53 0.65

-people sit (Tab.
+stand or walk, but performance quickly degenerates when people sit (Tab.
 III).
-Yet, it is superior to a purely legdetection based tracker, except for the Chair+Couch data set where it produced a higher $\overline{FP}$ caused by consistent false positive HOG detection on a floor lamp.
-Overall the combination of multi-modal modules increases the tracking performance resulting in higher RC and PR values.
+Yet, it is superior to a purely leg-detection based tracker, except for the Chair+Couch data set where it produced a higher FP caused by consistent false positive HOG detection on a floor lamp.
+Overall the combination of multimodal modules increases the tracking performance resulting in higher RC and PR values.
 The data sets where people sit reveal the limits of our tracking system.
 The system often misses people sitting calmly when there are no face or upper body detections (high miss rate for sitting scenarios).
-The sitting data sets also include more false positives mostly caused by the legs of cupboards and tables and person similar objects like a floor lamp, plants and a lamp on a cupboard.
+The sitting data sets also include more false positives mostly caused by the legs of cupboards and tables, and objects similar to persons, like a floor lamp, plants and a lamp on a cupboard.

 The offline FPDW based tracker shows relative good performance for up-right pose people (Tab.
 IV).
 When people sit performance heavily decreases, which is due to the fact that the FPDW was trained for pedestrian detection.
-Yet, in all cases the performance can be increased when using an additional leg detector which helps to fill the gap of missing detections.
-Because our tracker also includes motion, face and upper-body detectors, its performance is superior to the FPDW and FPDW+laser based tracker - especially when people sit.
-On the other hand, a real-time CPU C++ implementation of the FPDW method would definitely improve our tracker when people are in an up-right pose.
+Yet, in all cases the performance can be increased when using an additional leg detector which helps to fill the gaps of missing detections.
+Because our tracker also includes motion, face, and upperbody detectors, its performance is superior to the FPDW and FPDW+laser based tracker - especially when people sit.
+On the other hand, if integrated, the FPDW method would definitely improve our tracker when people are in an up-right pose.
 Best results are achieved when using the offline partHOG based tracker (Tab.
 V).
 The high recall and precision values of the detector result in the highest MOTA values in almost all data sets.
-When combining the tracker with a leg detector, the leg detections help to fill missing detections resulting in a higher recall.
-On the other hand precision and the MOTA go down, because of many false positives of the leg detector.
+Higher recall is achieved when combining the tracker with a leg detector.
+On the other hand, precision and the MOTA go down, because of many false positives of the leg detector.

 The pure FPDW detector (Tab.
 VI(a)) often achieves better results than the FPDW based tracker.
-Reasons are that the tracker keeps hypotheses too long, data association distance and the motion model are a little too restricted for this set-up, and finally the projection of the 3D Gaussians to bounding boxes is error prone, especially in distance estimation, because the camera is looking horizontally.
+Reasons are that the tracker keeps hypotheses too long, data association distance and the motion model are a little too restricted for this set-up, and finally the projection of the 3D Gaussians to bounding boxes is error prone, especially in distance estimation.
 These reasons need further investigations in future work.
 On the other hand, the combination of FPDW+laser and our real-time tracker achieve higher performances than the single FPDW detector, especially when people sit.
 The partHOG detector (Tab.
 VI(b)) achieved similar performance as the partHOG tracker, because the detector processed every frame in an offline evaluation.